calmjs/calmjs/src/calmjs/README.rst

 Module layout
 =============

-To give a guide on how modules should be laid out, in the case for other packages that that may depend on ``calmjs`` for integration and other uses, the following are how things are done here:
+A listing of all modules in the ``calmjs`` package; also serves as a guide on how modules should be laid out for packages that directly depend on and extend off of ``calmjs``.

+As a rule, a module should not inherit from modules listed below their respective position on the following list.
+If inheritance must be done, it must be done within a local scope to ensure that circular dependencies do not form.
+This rule also extends to the unittest modules.

 exc
     Generic exception classes specific for this project.